2024 Solar Incentives Guide for Buenaventura Lakes, FL - Tax Credits & Rebates

 Federal incentives are the type of incentives that you are most likely to have some familiarity with.
 One of the incentives that most people are likely familiar with is the Federal Solar Investment Tax Credit (ITC).
 This incentive is a tax credit for a specific percentage of the cost of your solar system.

 The ITC originally covered 30% of the cost of solar system installation, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total cost of installation includes the panels themselves as well as the cost of accessories, equipment and labor.
 There is no maximum claim amount.
-The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

 State & Local Solar Incentives